bitmovin/demos/README.md

 A mandatory section defining the contents of the demo detail page

 - `executable`: `true` or `false`
-  Specifies if the files should be rendered in native html and contain code
+  Specifies if the files should be rendered in native html and contain code that will be replaced during compilation
 - `indexfile`: e.g. `index.html`
   Sets the root file which is used to be rendered as the content of the demo